eabglobal/juniper/README.rst

 |circle| |pypi version| |apache license|

-Juniper is a packaging tool with a with a single purpose in mind: stream and standardize the creation of a zip artifact for a set of AWS Lambda functions.
+Juniper is a packaging tool to stream and standardize the creation of a zip artifact for a set of AWS Lambda functions.

 Packaging of python lambda functions is a problem a web developer faces when building web APIs using AWS services.
 The main issue is that the dependencies of the function must be included along with the business logic of the function.

-This tool does **not** deploy or update a lambda function in AWS.
-This tool is used to generate a set of .zip files contaning dependencies and shared libraries, which you can use to deploy a lambda function.
+Juniper is used to generate a set of .zip files contaning dependencies and shared libraries.
+A developer can use these artifacts to deploy a lambda function either manually, through the cli or using a cloudformation/sam template.

 Quickstart
 **********